jovontew/WHSTechNotes/journal.md

 # march 31, 2025
 I am feeling good, the work , chill, to pass ,i talk to my mom cause the shes cool.

+# april 7,2025
+Once the material is in, the AI can generate practice questions.
+It can help by giving you answers to questions with worked showed.
+Thats why I think it can help.